psathyrella/partis/docs/plotting.md

 So in cases where dots get uniformly less transparent as they get further from the red naive dot, this tells you that the dimension reduction is not losing very much information.
 In cases where the plots are, on the other hand, uniformly speckled all over, the sequences are distributed more evenly across the 400-odd dimensional space (i.e. there wasn't a way to squish down to two dimensions without losing lots of information).
 The plot title shows the family's zero-based, size-sorted index and size (matching the numbers on the right side of the slug plots).
-The overview html again only shows plots for the largest few clusters, while the rest can be found in the `partitions/mds/` subdirectory (or click `mds` link at top of page).
+The overview html again only shows plots for the largest few clusters, while the rest can be found in the `partitions/mds/` subdirectory.

 You can write some even more speculatively informative plots if you uncomment the `make_laplacian_spectra_plots()` call in `python/partitionplotter.py`.
 Below the MDS plots, there is a row of plots showing the Laplacian spectral decomposition for each cluster's tree (the rest are in the `laplacian-spectra/` subdir).